Our Favorite Oahu Portrait Locations

 Palm trees, sandy beaches, stunning sunsets...Hawaii is nature at her most beautiful!
 Here are our favorite locations for beach, park, sunset & sunrise photo sessions for families, couples and destination beach weddings.

 HINT: For a overview map of Oahu with the locations marked and starred, please scroll to the bottom of the page.

 Before choosing a location...decide what style or "look" you want from your session.
-Morning and mid-day sessions are bright and cheerful, while sunset and sunrise sessions are more romantic and dramatic.
+Morning and mid-day sessions are bright and cheerful, while sunset and sunrise sessions are more moody and dramatic.
 Neither is better than the other, just different.
-(Note: since sessions are generally 90 min or more, even Sunset/Sunrise sessions have some sunny, bright images...the light is simply softer, warmer and more at an angle.)
+(Note: since sunset sessions are 90 minutes, even Sunset/Sunrise sessions have some sunny, bright images...the light is simply softer, warmer and more at an angle than during the day.)

 Morning/Daytime sessions are

 bright, sunny and Cheerful

 Your choice of location will be determined by factors such as your ability to travel, what "look" you chose (ie; some locations are on the wrong side of the island for direct sunset views), and what you prefer for your backgrounds, etc. The first three Locations listed below are the closest to Waikiki.
 Each location has a basic description, example images, and the pros and cons of each.